airsend-io/docs/docs/developers/intro.md

 We want our contributors to be as much free as possible, that's why we have chosen the **MIT License**, which express permission to reuse code for any purpose, including making any changes or modifications to the code to suit your own needs.

 ## How can I contribute?

+To contribute, open a pull request with your changes explaining what are you fixing or implement, and how would that impact the application.